 Last April in the post Shivering My Way to Leanness, I discussed how I was inspired by evolutionary fitness guru Arthur De Vany to try cold weather exposure.
-In a nutshell, throughout thousands of years of human history, it has only been in modern times that humans have lived in a perfectly controlled temperatures.
+In a nutshell, throughout thousands of years of human history, it has only been in modern times that humans have lived in perfectly controlled temperatures.
 As an organism, we losing our ability to adapt to cold weather stresses.

 Went to the gym this morning at 7:45 AM in my tank top and shorts.
 It was a bit brisk, but not cold.
 At least that is what I thought.
 When I got home I checked the weather and it read 41 degrees (5 C).
 I guess Ive acclimatized to the Seattle area.

 The above story was a short trip to my gym by car, where I had only a few minutes of outdoor air exposure.
 The testing has gotten a lot more intense.
 On an average day, I am now spending between 1 to 2 hours outside.
-As temperatures gradually dropped from summer 70s to the current mid 40s, I have remained in short-sleeved shirts.
+As temperatures gradually dropped from the summer 70s to the current mid-40s, I have remained in short-sleeved shirts.
 If the wind is strong, I’ll add a thin fleece on top, but that has only happened once so far this season.

 There are three goals of cold weather exposure.